drogers141/imdb-info-local-videos/README.md

 /path/to/tv/Fleabag
 ```

+### Update to above

+Now you can run the management command ```run_scraper``` with an argument of any directory and the type
+of title - tv or movie.
+However if you stick to the config method above - and the instructions below,
+running the scraper will sync the website to the movie and tv directories' contents.
+That is it removes
+any titles from the database that are no longer in the directory.

 ## Setup
 This is a Django application, so config is in a settings.py file.
 In this case it is:
 ```